 You will need a follow-up colonoscopy if you choose any test other than a colonoscopy and you have an abnormal result.
 Screening recommendations vary among expert groups.

-Talk with your doctor about which test is best for you.
+Talk with your healthcare provider about which test is best for you.

 Some people should be screened using a different schedule because of their personal or family history.
-Talk with your doctor about your health history and what colorectal cancer screening schedule is best for you.
+Talk with your healthcare provider about your health history and what colorectal cancer screening schedule is best for you.

 All adults who have access to a clinical practice that has staff and systems in place to assure accurate diagnosis, effective treatment, and follow-up